The taggedPBC: Annotating a massive parallel corpus for crosslinguistic investigations: Results

-To test the validity of this measure I compared the derived values with known expert judgements of word order (SV, VS, or ``free'') in three typological databases (Figure \ref{fig:The-N1-ratio}): the World Atlas of Language Structures (WALS; \citealt{Dryer:2013ab}),\footnote{https://wals.info/} Grambank \citep{Skirgard:2023ab},\footnote{https://grambank.clld.org/} and the AUTOTYP Database \citep{Bickel:2023aa},\footnote{https://github.com/autotyp/autotyp-data}.
-For each of these databases, I conducted a one-way ANOVA with the N1 ratio as the dependent variable, and the database category as the grouping variable for all languages shared between the PBC and the respective database (WALS: 566 languages; Grambank: 791 languages; AUTOTYP: 180 languages).\footnote{Code to reproduce these results can be found at the linked repository.} For each comparison, the N1 ratio significantly differentiated between SV and VS languages (WALS mean diff.
-1.296, p < 0.001; Grambank mean diff.
-1.19, p < 0.001; AUTOTYP mean diff.
-1.386, p < 0.001), and for WALS and Grambank it additionally differentiated between SV, VS and free word orders, indicating that this ratio can be used as a proxy for word order, at least for the PBC.
+To test the validity of this measure I compared the derived values with known expert judgements of intransitive word order (SV, VS, or ``free'') in three typological databases (Figure \ref{fig:The-N1-ratio}): the World Atlas of Language Structures (WALS; \cite{Dryer:2013ab}), Grambank \cite{Skirgard:2023ab}, and the AUTOTYP Database \cite{Bickel:2023aa}.
+For each of these databases, I conducted a one-way ANOVA with the N1 ratio as the dependent variable, and the database category as the grouping variable for all languages shared between the PBC and the respective database (WALS: 646 languages; Grambank: 937 languages; AUTOTYP: 203 languages).\footnote{Code to reproduce these results can be found at the linked repository.} For each comparison, the N1 ratio significantly differentiated between SV and VS languages (WALS mean diff.
+1.443, p \textless{} 0.001; Grambank mean diff.
+1.285, p \textless{} 0.001; AUTOTYP mean diff.
+1.544, p \textless{} 0.001), and for WALS and Grambank it additionally differentiated between SV/VS and free word orders,\footnote{For AUTOTYP the N1 ratio significantly differentiated between SV and free word orders (p \textless{} 0.001) but was marginal for VS and free languages (p = 0.054).} indicating that this ratio can be used as a proxy for word order, at least for the PBC.